hoangtien1612/DA-project/README.md

 # DA_project

 Hello everybody!!!
 I'm really interested in DA.
 Let's see what i'll show you now:query and visualization.
 My small project is analyzing FMCG's firm situation by tables and charts.
-Because I've known well about Python to use Jupyter Notebook so I just divide my project by 2 files: SQL Code and Visualization Charts.
+Because I've known well about Python to use Jupyter Notebook so I just divide my project by 2 files: SQL Code and Tables or Charts.

 Sorry for that!!!
 Feel free to comment!!!